The Essential Parts of a Cover Letter

 - Choose a style: Go with a simple block, centered header, or get a little fancy with the design if you're sending a hard copy.

-- Employer contact information: You can also include your employer's contact information; this is most appropriate to include on a formal, hard copy cover letter submitted through snail mail or by hand.
+- Employer contact information: You can also include the employer's contact information.
+This is most appropriate to include on a formal, hard copy cover letter submitted through snail mail or by hand.
 If you are sending a job application by email or through an employer’s online application system, it is not as necessary to include this contact information.
 As a general rule of thumb for email applications, use the formal contact address if you know it, but don’t worry too much about omitting it otherwise.

 Cover Letter Salutation